Study in Canada

 Seed mainly works with institutions in the English-speaking part of Canada.
 This is because we believe proficiency in English is an essential skill for today’s globally mobile workforce.
 If you plan to work in Canada after graduation a strong knowledge of English will be essential.
-However, for those who do prefer to study in French, Seed is able to offer extremely affordable options too.

-Why choose to study abroad in Canada?
+Why choose to study in Canada in 2022?

-Canada is the third-largest host country for international students in the world.
+Canada is the third largest host country for international students in the world.
 Relative to its population Canada welcomes more international students than almost any other country in the world.
 Over the last decade, the number of international students has doubled in Canada.
 This exceeds the global rate of international student mobility.

 There are many reasons behind Canada’s impressive rise in popularity.
-The country is viewed as safe, welcoming, and affordable.
+The country is viewed as safe, welcoming and affordable.
 Quality of life in Canada is among the highest in the world.
-There are attractive work rights, especially after graduation – ultimately a potential path to immigration for African, and other International, students.
+There are the attractive work rights, especially after graduation – ultimately a potential path to immigration for African, and other International, students.

-Top 5 reasons to choose Canada to study abroad
+Top 5 reasons to study in Canada

 In recent years, Canada has shot up the rankings for international students.
-Currently, it is the third most popular destination in the world.
+Currently it is the third most popular destination in the world.
 Here’s why:

 Academic excellence in Canada

 The education system in Canada is managed at a provincial level.
 The provinces have all put into place robust quality assurance systems.
-They understand the importance of their diplomas being recognized by other institutions in Canada, around the world, and also by employers.
+They understand the importance of their diplomas being recognized by other institutions in Canada, around the world and also by employers.

 Canada invests more in education as a percentage of GDP than many other G20 countries.
-As a result, the Canadian educational system is high-quality and students have access to first-rate facilities and equipment.
+As a result the Canadian educational system is high-quality and students have access to first rate facilities and equipment.